 Functional business cards are basically something your prospect can use in their everyday life, which means they’re doubling up as a promotional product.

-As an example, a USB bottle opener is a fantastic business card, since it continually reminds that person about your business on a day-to-day basis.
+As an example, a Card USB Bottle Opener is a fantastic business card, since it continually reminds that person about your business on a day-to-day basis.

 You don’t need to do anything extraordinarily complex with a functional business card, the simpler the better in most cases.